DarekRepos/PersonCollector/README.md

 # Person Collector#
 Recruitment task.
 This is not production ready code.
-The goal is to not use any framework or library and to write code under 1 hour.
+The goal is to not use any framework or library.
 **This is mostly experimental project** due to mixing old and new ideas.
 ## Why? ##
 This repo is create for some for basic old requirement task from internet related with PHP.
 This examples may not contain actual trends and ideas.